 - Requesting overbroad medical record authorizations

 - Pressuring victims to provide a recorded statement in an effort to get them to admit fault

 By retaining a skilled lawyer, you can protect your legal rights and ensure that your case is brought to the most favorable outcome possible.

-The attorneys of Polito & Associates understand how devastating spinal cord injuries can be and are dedicated to helping victims obtain the compensation they deserve.
+The attorneys of Polito & Harrington understand how devastating spinal cord injuries can be and are dedicated to helping victims obtain the compensation they deserve.
 We will review the facts of your case at no cost to you and will never collect legal fees unless we get you compensation for your losses.
 To schedule a free case evaluation with a personal injury lawyer, call our office today at (860) 447-3300 or contact us online.